 You have a new Archived folder.Place messages here that you want to remove from your Inbox but keep around for reference later.
 (You have 25 gigabytes of storage for your personal Google Apps account so you won't run out of space!)
-The Archived folder also contains messages you archive using Google Mail - that is, messages that aren't in your Inbox and don't have a Google Apps label (find out more about archiving).
+The Archived folder also contains messages you archive using Google Mail - that is, messages that aren't in your Inbox and don't have a Google Apps label.

 AutoArchive is turned off by default.
 Outlook's AutoArchive feature moves old email to a PST file on your computer that doesn't get synchronized with your Google Apps account in the cloud.
 As a result, these message are deleted from Google Apps Mail.